Topics of Interest

 Regular Papers (5-8 pages): describe new results that advance the state-of-the-art.
 Each accepted paper will be allocated approximately 25 minutes for the oral presentation during the conference.

 Poster Presentations (3-5 pages): describe work in progress.
-Each accepted poster will be presented in a 5 min. talk in the poster session, and will be included in the final conference proceedings submitted to the IEEE Xplore® Digital Library.
+Each accepted poster paper will be presented in a 15 min. talk in the poster session, and will be included in the final conference proceedings submitted to the IEEE Xplore® Digital Library.

 Authors should prepare a Portable Document Format (PDF) version of their paper using the stylesheet templates provided by IEEE (paper size: US letter).
 For more information contact email@example.com.
 All paper submissions will be handled electronically in EDAS: